Burns repeats at Innisbrook after playoff win over Riley

 “I didn’t really do anything at all today and I very easily could have won the tournament,” Thomas said.
 “I mean, good drive on 18, and I have a wedge in there and could be in this playoff just as easily.
 But a lot to build on a, lot of positives, and we got a big stretch coming up, so I’m excited for it.”

-NeSmith fell back with consecutive bogeys late on the front nine.
-One shot behind heading to the 10th tee, he didn’t make birdie until his 12-foot putt on the 17th.
-He had a 35-foot putt from the fringe to join the playoff, and it just slid by the hole.
+NeSmith was one shot behind heading to the 10th tee.
+He made all pars until a 12-foot birdie putt on the 17th.
+He had a 35-foot putt from the fringe to join the playoff and narrowly missed.

-Those were the only four who had a serious chance at winning.

-Riley had never been in contention on the back nine on the PGA Tour and looked like he might not get there at Innisbrook.
-Even though he started with a two-shot lead and opened with four solid pars, the par-5 fifth turned into a nightmare.
+Riley had never been in contention on the back nine on the PGA Tour and looked like he might not get there Sunday after his triple bogey.

 From well left of the fairway, he went left down the adjacent sixth fairway, only to chunk his third shot from 106 yards into the base of a tree.
 He took a penalty drop, hit long into the rough, chipped long again into the rough and made triple bogey.